How to Apply - Research Programs @ Sydney Law School

 For further information, please refer to University policies relating to research candidatures.

 Application must be received by:

-The formal admission application will be assessed by academic members in the relevant Research Cluster Group and the Postgraduate Research Committee.
+The formal admission application will be assessed by academic members in the relevant Research Cluster and the Postgraduate Research Committee.
 Applications will be assessed on the basis of a range of criteria, including the academic credentials, research/publication and relevant professional experience of the applicant, the strength of the research proposal, and research supervision capacity in the relevant legal area.